jonsowman/cusf-standalone-predictor/README.markdown

 ## Install

-The source for the predictor itself is in `pred_src` and instructions for building it can be found there.
+The source for the predictor itself is in `pred_src/` and instructions for building it can be found there.

-The `predict/preds/` and `gfs` directories needs to have rwx access by the PHP interpreter and the `predict.py` python script.
+The `predict/preds/` and `gfs/` directories need to have rwx access by the PHP interpreter and the `predict.py` python script.
 You will need to install the following python packages: pydap, numpy, json, simple-json.
 We use `at` to automatically background the predictor, so you will need that installed.

 Other than that, just clone this repo to a non web-accessible folder and create symlinks to the `predict/` and `hourly-predictions/` directories in the repo.